 What are nuptial gifts?

-B. Resources provided by the competitive sex to the choosy sex
+B. Resources typically provided by the competitive sex to the choosy sex.

-C. Nourishing resources typically provided by the choosy sex to the competitive
+C. Resources typically provided by the choosy sex to the competitive sex.

 The Sexy Sons Hypothesis: The sexy sons hypothesis postulates that members of the choosy sex who select mates with attractive traits will benefit by producing offspring who also possess the attractive traits and thus will be reproductively successful.
 As such, the attractive (sexy) sons will be more likely to attract females, and thus the choosy female’s genes will continue to spread.

 The Good Genes Hypothesis.
-The good genes hypothesis states that males develop impressive ornaments to show off their efficient metabolism or their ability to fight disease.
+The good genes hypothesis posits that males develop impressive ornaments to show off their efficient metabolism or effectiveness at obtaining food, or their ability to fight disease.
 Females then choose males with the most impressive traits because it signals their genetic superiority, which they will then pass on to their offspring.

 The Handicap Hypothesis.
 Exaggerated traits, such as the Peacock’s train, that exist to attract mates can reduce the owner’s survival.
 Why would females prefer to mate with males that have traits that reduce survival?
 The Handicap hypothesis poses that a male with a large, elaborate train must be especially strong and fast to escape predators while having a handicap, and thus makes an ideal mate.